AggelikiChal/AggelikiChal.github.io/_pages/scientific_managment_activities.md

 ## Student supervision

-- _Applications of logic to algorithmic results for counting problems_ Diploma Thesis by Sotiris Kanellopoulos, National Technical University of Athens (2022).
+- _Applications of logic to algorithmic results for counting problems_<br>
+  Diploma Thesis by Sotiris Kanellopoulos, National Technical University of Athens (2022).

 ## Project experience